Mtang000/100-Days-of-AI-Engineering./README.md

   *Day 17 - Cosine Similarity model.
 The model calculates the mathematical relationship between words by comparing their pre-defined vector coordinates, regardless of how they are spelled.
 Weak point :
   It is limited by a static dictionary, if the user enter words that are not already coded in the model then it treats them like unrelated terms.

+*Day 18 - Recurrent Neural Networks.
+The model reads a sequence of words and decide if a message is Spam (1) or a normal message/Ham (0).
+Weak point :
+  Its is great at short sentences but it lacks the processing ability for longer sentences.